tabulify/tabulify/tower/doc/jooq.md

-# Jooq
+# Jooq (Static SQL Type)

 ## About
-We tried to used it to generate table class and SQL but the Vertx Postgres SQL uses `$1` for binding and it's a little bit complicated.
+We tried to use it to generate table class and SQL but the Vertx Postgres SQL uses `$1` for binding, and it's a little bit complicated.

 Furthermore, you need to add it in the build process: